 Ardenclutha was built about 1888 by John Vary as a family home.
 John’s children, grandchildren and great grandchildren all lived there, with the house remaining in the same family for one hundred years.
-The house has also been home to many families since.
+The house has also been home to many families since and has a connection to a well-known Brisbane biscuit manufacturer.

 A gentleman with the unfortunate name of Robert Robertson, took advantage of early Crown land sales in Brisbane to purchase Portion 828, Parish of Enoggera, County of Stanley, for four pounds and four shillings, on 15 February 1870.
 This portion measured 2 acres and 16 perches and was a rectangular shaped, corner block to the south of Ithaca Creek.
 The road along the southern end of the lot would eventually be named Kennedy Terrace, after Sir Arthur Edward Kennedy, who was the Governor of Queensland from 1877 - 1883.
 Robertson also appears to have purchased the adjacent Portions 827 and 812.